 My daughter-in-law used to work as a mortgage loan officer during the real estate boom.
 Being only 27 years old, she was making $100000+ a year - thanks to good commissions.
-When it came the time to get married, she barely had $4,000 in her saving account, not to mention 5-digit debt on two credit cards.
+When it came the time to get married, she barely had $4,000 in her savings account, not to mention 5-digit debt on two credit cards.

 Where in the world was her mind when she was spending money on expensive gifts, cars, and vacations and not thinking about her future?

 Facing her problem at some point, I had to spend two evenings explaining to her the basics of money management.
 Her dad has never spent time teaching her.
 And she could not get any knowledge about money in the school.